Our Doctrinal Statement of Faith

 VII.
 CONCERNING THE CHURCH

 Its Nature: All who have placed their faith in Christ are united together immediately by the Holy Spirit in one spiritual body, the Church, of which Christ is the Head.
 We believe that the present Church Age or Dispensation of Grace began when Christ revealed the mystery of the gospel of grace to Paul in Arabia (Ephesians 3:1-12 and Galatians 1:15-24).
-This was three years or more before Paul went to Jerusalem to meet with the other disciples where it was agreed that God has given the gospel of grace to the Gentiles who are not required to keep the Law of Moses or become circumcised (Acts 14:25-15:14).
+This were three years or more before Paul went to Jerusalem to meet with the other disciples, where it was agreed that God has given the gospel of grace to the Gentiles who are not required to keep the Law of Moses or become circumcised (Acts 14:25-15:14).
 The Church Age or Dispensation of Grace will be completed at the coming of Christ for His own at the Rapture.
-We accept that many in the Body of Christ feel the Church began on the day of Pentecost, at the resurrection of Christ, or at some other time referenced in scripture.
+We accept that many in the Body of Christ feel the Church began on the day of Pentecost, at the resurrection of Christ, or at some other time referenced in Scripture.
 In addition to the spiritual union and communion which extends to the entirety of the Body of Christ, the members of this one spiritual body are directed to associate themselves together in local assemblies (Matthew 16:18; Acts 2:46-47; 11:15; 1 Corinthians 12:13; Ephesians 1:22-23; 2:19-22; 3:1-13; 5:25-29; Colossians 1:18; Hebrews 10:25).
 See our study below for additional information.

 Its Mission: We believe the church as the Body of Christ has a four-fold mission: